 Tax advantages: UCITS ETFs typically benefit from a 15% withholding tax on dividends, which is generally lower than the 30% withholding tax applied to US ETFs.
-This means that, in most cases, investors in UCITS ETFs will receive more of their dividend income compared to investing in US-listed ETFs.
+This means that, in most cases, investors in UCITS ETFs will receive more of their dividend income compared to US-listed ETFs.

 Example:

-- US ETF: You will pay $30 in withholding tax (30%), and receive $70 in dividends.
+- US ETF: You will pay $30 in withholding tax (30%), meaning you will receive $70.

-- UCITS ETF: You will pay $15 in withholding tax (15%), and receive $85 in dividends.
+- UCITS ETF: You will pay $15 in withholding tax (15%), meaning you will receive $85.

 Strong protection